 These foods can all be made from scratch from what you have in the pantry — allowing you to avoid GM foods, and control the amount of sugar and high fructose corn syrup in your diet.
 Some food we’ve decided to live without or make ourselves, in season, based on our family preferences.

-It takes more time to plan the pantry system initially and replace convenience foods with meals you cook from scratch.
+It takes more time to plan the pantry system of meal planning initially and replace convenience foods with meals you cook from scratch.

 Your body will detox as you replace convenience food with less chemical alternatives — which will give you food cravings.